gidiesse/circadian_genes_bayesian/README.md

 ```
 "C:\Users\NomeUtente\Documenti\file.csv"
 ```
-While this is an example for Mac/Linux user
+While this is an example for Mac/Linux users
 ```
 /home/nomeutente/documenti/file.csv
 ```